Note: See the updated post on investing in cows.

 The model explained above is no longer available for new investors.

 The new model is far easier and works in a way that is similar to that of a fixed deposit in a bank.
-Basically, you can either invest in a calf at R10,850 for a six month period, or invest in a pregnant cow at R18,530 for a 12 month period.
-You will then earn a return of between 10% – 14% and can choose to withdraw your money or simply reinvest.
+Basically, you can either invest in a free range ox at R11,529 for a 6 month period, or invest in a pregnant cow at R18730 for a 12 month period.
+Your earnings on the ox will be between 5% – 7% and the earnings on the pregnant cow between 10% – 14%.
+After the 6 or 12 month period, you can choose to withdraw your money or simply reinvest.

-Please let them know that you read my blog post and as I always encourage readers to do; ask questions and be sure to understand exactly what you’re paying, how it works, what returns you can expect and don’t be shy to ask silly questions.
+If you contact Livestock Wealth please let them know that you read my blog post.
+This is not a sponsored post and there is nothing in it for me.
+Just nice if they hear where people find out about them.
+Remember to ask questions and be sure to understand the details.
+What you’re paying, how it works, and what returns you can expect.

 Happy cow farming!